 Western blotting

-To further understand the mechanism of cell cycle arrest, expression of the cell cycle regulatory proteins was analyzed by western blotting.
-After transfection of LV-hsa-mir-34a, expression level of p-p53 was upregulated and SIRT1 expression was downregulated in HepG2 cells, which formed a positive feedback loop (Figure 6).
-Expression of the cell-cycle-associated proteins cyclin D1, CDK4 and CDK6 was downregulated, which was consistent with the cell-cycle changes measured by flow cytometry.
+To further understand the mechanism of cell cycle arrest, expression of cell cycle regulatory proteins was analyzed by western blotting.
+After transfection of LV-hsa-mir-34a, the expression level of p-p53 was upregulated, and the SIRT1 expression was downregulated in HepG2 cells, which formed a positive feedback loop (Figure 6).
+Expression levels of the cell cycle-associated proteins cyclin D1, CDK4 and CDK6 were downregulated, which was consistent with the cell cycle changes measured by flow cytometry.
 Downregulation of Bcl-2 expression suggested an increase in apoptosis rate.
 Expression of MDR1/P-gp and AXL, which are related to chemoresistance, was also significantly downregulated, and the differences were significant (P < 0.01) (Figure 6).

 DISCUSSION

-HCC is one of the most common malignant tumors and the third leading cause of cancer death worldwide[13].
+HCC is one of the most common malignant tumors, and the third leading cause of cancer death worldwide[13].
 Its prognosis is poor and its overall efficacy is still unsatisfactory.
 More than 50% of HCC cases worldwide occur in China, and evidence suggests that the incidence of HCC will continue to increase over the next 20 years[1,2].
 The malignancy of HCC is high.
 At present, multi-disciplinary team (MDT) treatment based on surgery is still the main treatment for liver cancer.
-However, the recurrence rate and metastasis rate are high, the long-term survival rate is low, and the prognosis is poor[14].
+However, the recurrence and metastasis rates are high, the long-term survival rate is low, and the prognosis is poor[14].
 In recent years, one of the main advances in HCC research has been molecular targeted therapy.
-With in-depth study of the occurrence and development mechanism of HCC and the development of targeted chemotherapeutics, encouraging results have been achieved in local chemotherapy, targeted therapy, drug resistance and chemotherapeutic sensitization of HCC[2], which has become one of the current research hotspots.
+With in-depth study of the occurrence and development mechanism of HCC, as well as the development of targeted chemotherapeutics, encouraging results have been achieved in local chemotherapy, targeted therapy, drug resistance and chemotherapeutic sensitization of HCC[2], which has become a current research hotspot.

-MiRNAs are a conserved class of highly conserved noncoding small RNAs 21-24 nucleotides in length. miRNAs regulate translation and degradation of the target gene by complementary binding to the 3’-untranslated region of the target gene mRNA, thereby functioning as an oncogene or tumor suppressor gene during disease development[15].
+MiRNAs are a class of highly conserved noncoding small RNAs that are 21-24 nucleotides in length. miRNAs regulate translation and degradation of the target gene by complementary binding to the 3’-untranslated region of the target gene mRNA, thereby functioning as an oncogene or tumor suppressor gene during disease development[15].
 The miR-34 family is a highly conserved class of miRNAs in evolution. miR-34a is an important member of the miR-34 family, which is located at 1p36 and plays an important role in cells.
 Previous studies have found that expression of miR-34a is decreased or absent in most cancer cells, and our previous studies have confirmed the low expression of miR-34a in HCC cells.
-The present study attempted to increase expression of miR-34a in HepG2 cells using lentiviral vector, and to observe the malignant behavior of HepG2 cells.
-The results showed that lentiviral vector could successfully upregulate expression of miR-34a and reduce the malignant behavior of HepG2 cells.
+The present study attempted to increase expression of miR-34a in HepG2 cells using a lentiviral vector, and to observe the malignant behavior of HepG2 cells.
+The results showed that a lentiviral vector could successfully upregulate expression of miR-34a and reduce the malignant behavior of HepG2 cells.

 MiR-34a is an important part of the p53-mediated antitumor process[16].
 On the one hand, miR-34a is activated by p53 to exert an antitumor effect.
 On the other hand, miR-34a can enhance the antitumor effect by upregulating p53 through positive feedback such as SIRT1 and E2F[17].
 Loss of miR-34a expression can cause tumors to resist chemotherapeutic drugs that act through p53.
-In theory, upregulation of expression of miR-34a can reverse the drug resistance of cancer cells[18].
+In theory, upregulation of miR-34a expression can reverse the drug resistance of cancer cells[18].